WebThingsIO/addon-list/README.md

 * `name`: The package name.
 This should be the same as in your `package.json`.
 * `display_name`: A friendly display name for your package.
 This will be shown in the Gateway's UI.
 * `description`: A friendly description for your package.
 This will be shown in the Gateway's UI.
+* `author`: Name of the add-on author.
+* `homepage`: Homepage of the add-on, i.e. the Github repository.
 * `version`: The package version.
 This should be the same as in your `package.json`.
 * `packages`: An object describing supported architectures and their packages.
 Each entry should be of the form: